limekast/NCMP/Channel role mapping.md

 Once roles are enabled at the app level, it cannot be switched off.

 ## Can a channel be mapped to multiple roles ?
-Yes, the app role mapping lists all roles
+Yes, the app role mapping allows mapping of multiple roles.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MTg2NDY4OTksNTIyMjAwMTVdfQ==
+eyJoaXN0b3J5IjpbLTE0NzI0MTM5MjYsNTIyMjAwMTVdfQ==
 -->